Chidiebube-web/eminota-web/README.md

-This repository contains an underhoing and unfinished project
+This repository contains an undergoing and unfinished project